zhboner/realm/readme.md

 - Zero configuration.
 Setup and run in one command.
 - Concurrency.
 Bidirectional concurrent traffic leads to high performance.
 - Low resources cost.

-## Transports

-With `transport` feature, Realm is able to handle [ws/tls/wss] on both sides.
-This is powered by [libkaminari](https://github.com/zephyrchien/kaminari), which is dramatically faster in comparison to other implements.
-[Here are some benchmark results](https://github.com/zephyrchien/boring-relay-bench).

 ## Container